ToyotaInfoTech/RAMN/docs/hardware/powertrain.rst

 Powertrain
 ==========

-The POWERTRAIN expansion is used to simulate some functions usally found in the Powertrain domain of a car:
+The POWERTRAIN expansion is used to simulate some functions usually found in the Powertrain domain of a car:

 * Accelerator
 * Brake